Director of the Foundation

 Mr Scrimshaw is the Non-Executive Chairman of Sirius Minerals Plc and the Executive Chairman of Torrus Capital P/L, the Australian Philanthropic Fund, the Scrimshaw Foundation and Scrimshaw Nominees P/L. Previously, he held executive positions at Fortescue Metals Group Ltd (FMG), Commonwealth Bank, Optus and IBM.
 He was also a non-executive director of Genome.One, Commonwealth Properties Ltd, EDS Australia, Mobilesoft Ltd, Telecom New Zealand Australia Pty Ltd, and Athletics Australia.
 Mr Scrimshaw is a non-executive director of the Garvan Institute.

 Chris Goodnow is an internationally renowned immunologist.
 He joined Garvan in 2015.
 Chris has had an extensive international research career.
 He has been a faculty member at Stanford University and the Australian National University, and has been closely involved in several biotechnology start-up companies.
 He is best known for integrating molecular genetics and genomics with immunology, for which he received numerous awards and election to the Australian Academy of Science, the UK Royal Society, and the US National Academy of Science.

 Ms Allen runs a Governance Advisory business.
 Previously she was a managing partner at Egon Zehnder, where she also held a leadership role across Asia Pacific.
 A member of Chief Executive Women, Ms Allen has an MBA from Harvard Business School and a Bachelor of Arts from Smith College.
 She has also worked for Procter & Gamble in the US and Australia.

 Mr Cannon-Brookes is a Director of Cannon-Brookes Consulting Pty Ltd. He established Citibank in Australia in 1985.
 He retired from IBM in July 2012, where he was IBM’s Vice President, Global Strategy for Growth Markets, based in Shanghai, China.
 Mr Cannon-Brookes, a UK citizen, took Australian citizenship in 1994.
 He graduated with Honors in Law from Cambridge University.
-He was elected a Fellow of the Australian Institute of Company Directors in July 2013.
+He was elected a Global Board Member of Advance in 2013, and in the same year a Fellow of the Australian Institute of Company Directors.